bioinfo-cnb/bionmf-gpu/doc/installation_guide.txt.md

    3. Trouble invoking '`env.sh`' on a (`t`)`csh` shell.

-   4. \[32-bits\]: `clang: error: unknown argument: '-malign-double'.`
+   4. Clang on 32-bits System: `error: unknown argument: '-malign-double'.`

    5. `gcc` or `clang`: `Option '-<X>' not recognized.`

    6. `Catastrophic error: could not set locale "" to allow processing of multibyte characters.`

-   7. `/usr/include/bits/stdio2.h:96: sorry, unimplemented: inlining failed in call to 'fprintf': redefined extern inline functions are not considered for inlining.`
+   7.

 <!-- ==================== -->